-- Electrodes hooked up to a computer are placed around the eyes and connected to a computer.
+Electrodes are placed around the eyes and connected to a computer.
 The electrodes are used to measure eye movement during the test.

-- Warm water is then inserted into the ear.
+Warm water is then inserted into the ear.
 This time, the eyes should move toward the warm water, and then move slowly back.
 The test is then performed on the other ear.

 The test may cause some minor discomfort, especially when cold water is inserted.
 The test may cause brief feelings of vertigo, which can lead to nausea in some people.

 Although rare, it is possible for excessive water pressure to injure an eardrum.
 For this reason, only a small amount of water is used for this test.
-An injury is more likely to occur if the eardrum had been damaged in the past.
-Your doctor should check your eardrum before the procedure.
-This test should not be used if it is damaged.
+An injury is more likely to occur if the eardrum has been previously damaged.
+Your doctor should check your eardrum before the procedure, and this test should not be used if it is damaged.